kmcho2019/REvolution/docs/user_guide.md

 The `gen0` mode skips test benches, synthesis, and PPA analysis.
 It simply collects `population_size` candidates, scores them using the feedback LLM (the returned `score` field), and keeps the top-ranked artefacts under `Gen0/<problem>_sample*/`.

+#### Configuration files

+`scripts/run_evolution.py` accepts `--config path/to/settings.yaml` (or `.json`).
+The file can contain any subset of CLI options; unspecified values fall back to the parser defaults.
+When both a config file and explicit CLI switches are supplied, the CLI values win.
+Curated examples live under `data/configs/`—copy them as a starting point for reproducible experiment setups.

+Every invocation writes `<timestamp>_config.yaml` next to the summary/log files in `exp/<model>/`.
+The snapshot records the merged argument set along with the originating CLI invocation and, when present, the config file contents.
+This makes it straightforward to re-run an experiment with identical settings.

 ### 3.2 Baseline n-shot runs (`scripts/run_one_shot.py`)

 Generates `--num_samples` candidates per problem, evaluates them once, and skips the evolutionary loop.
 CLI arguments mirror `run_evolution.py` with two differences: